 The El Camino Real Rapid Transit Policy Advisory Board decided not to pursue BRT dedicated lane options.
 They recommended that VTA pursue transit speed and passenger amenity improvements in the corridor.
-This is currently being scoped.
+Forty (40) bus stop locations have been identified for such improvements.
+Design is expected to begin in early 2026 after Caltrans completes the repaving and restriping work in the same corridor.

-Forty (40) bus stop locations have been identified for such improvements and design is expected to begin in early 2024.
-In late 2024, VTA will perform an audit of existing transit signal priority along the corridor and consider policy and technology upgrades.
+VTA audit of existing transit signal priority along the corridor is ongoing for policy considerations and technology upgrades.